strawlab/flydra/flydra-sphinx-docs/getting_started.rst

 You should now have a working flydra installation in your virtual Python environment.
 To test this, type::

-  python -c "import flydra.version; print flydra.version.__version__"
+  cd ~ # switch to a directory without a flydra/ subdirectory python -c "import flydra.version; print flydra.version.__version__"

 The output should be something like "0.4.28-svn", indicating this is